Ghana: 'Ghana's Digital Economy Supporting Sustained Growth' - President Akufo-Addo

 The new legislation is to ensure that banks, non-banking financial institutions, and, especially, rural and community banks, provide services that will bring banking and financial transactions even closer to the public.

-President Akufo-Addo noted that his Government's agenda of creating a digital economy has naturally been extended to other sectors of the economy, with the introduction of the paperless port system, the e-justice system, and the digitising of land administration services.
+President Akufo-Addo noted that the government's agenda of creating a digital economy has naturally been extended to other sectors of the economy, with the introduction of the paperless port system, the e-justice system, and the digitising of land administration services.

 With SWIFT working with Ghana to reduce vulnerabilities to these external risks, President Akufo-Addo urged the Bank of Ghana to make sure that Ghana's financial sector remains fit for global integration, by ensuring compliance with international standards.